hubmapconsortium/ccf-releases/v1.1/markdown/ASCT+B/eye.md

 # Anatomical Structures, Cell Types, plus Biomarkers (ASCT+B) table for Eye v1.0

 ### Description
-[Anatomical Structures, Cell Types, plus Biomarkers (ASCT+B) tables](https://hubmapconsortium.github.io/ccf/pages/ccf-anatomical-structures.html) aim to capture the nested *part_of* structure of anatomical human body parts, the typology of cells, and biomarkers used to identify cell types.
+[Anatomical Structures, Cell Types, plus Biomarkers (ASCT+B) tables](https://hubmapconsortium.github.io/ccf/pages/ccf-anatomical-structures.html) aim to capture the nested *part_of* structure of anatomical human body parts, the typology of cells, and biomarkers used to characterize cell types.
 The tables are authored and reviewed by an international team of experts.

 | Label | Value |
 | :------------- |:-------------|